 🇮🇩 Bali in Indonesia

-At one point, a nomad finds himself back in Bali or in Bali for the first time.
-The Island of the Gods is not just incredibly beautiful but it has attracted a growing nomad community since 2016.
+At one point, a nomad finds himself back in Bali or Bali for the first time.
+The Island of the Gods is not just wonderful, but it has attracted a growing nomad community since 2016.
 Hot nomad areas are Canggu, Uluwatu area, and Seminyak.

 #4 Bali in Indonesia